 Food and beverage processing in Canada

 Food and beverage processing generates most of the manufacturing activity in Canada and benefits from continuous supply from Canadian farms.
-KPMG ranks Canada as the second best country in the agri-food processing sector, based on utilities, transportation, labour, and other manufacturing costs.
+Canada is 11th globally in food and beverage processing exports.

 Investing in Agriculture and Agri-food in Canada